-Going out and meeting people guarantee that potential clients learn about you and your business.
+Meeting people guarantees that potential clients learn about you and your business.
 The smartest way to do this is to meet as many people as you can.

-If you are located in a big city, concentrate on a specific area or vicinity.
+Concentrate on a specific area or vicinity if you are located in a big city.
 If you’re in a county, you can first target the closest town or university to you.

 The objective is to ensure that your business becomes a household name.
 As a result, potential clients will think of you when the time comes that they need your product or service.